goessisandro/covid_dashboard_poc/README.md

 ## Installation
-Ensure that NodeJS and Git is installed abd that your System is allowed to execute Scripts.
+Ensure that NodeJS and Git is installed and that your System is allowed to execute Scripts.
 VS Studio Code is recommended to execute the commands in the terminal.
 - https://nodejs.org/en/download
 - https://git-scm.com/downloads
 - https://code.visualstudio.com/